House of Alakēśvara: Origin

+History

 Rise to political dominance

-During the 1350s due to periodic invasions of the western region of Sri Lanka by the northern based Jaffna kingdom, many regions had begun to pay tribute and taxes to the Arya Chakaravarthi kings.
-The third member of the family to figure in historical accounts, known only as Nissanka Alakesvara, was a minister of the local king Vikramabahu III of Gampola fortified a marshy region around present day Colombo region, on the marshes to the south of the Kelani River.
+During the 1350s due to periodic invasions of the western region of Sri Lanka by the northern based Jaffna kingdom, many regions had begun to pay tribute and taxes to the Aryacakravarti kings.
+The third member of the family to figure in historical accounts, known only as Nissanka Alakēśvara, was a minister of Vikramabahu III fortified a marshy region around present day Colombo region, on the marshes to the south of the Kelani River.
 He called the fortress Jayewardhanapura, and the area became known as Kotte, "The fort".
 By 1369 Alakesvara drove out the tax collectors and attacked the encampments of soldiers from Jaffna kingdom who attempted to invade the Sinhalese kingdoms at Chilaw and Negombo killing a large number of them and forcing the rest to retreat.
-The Arya Chakaravarthi launched a second invasion attempt during the reign of Bhuvanaikabahu V of Gampola, landing in the southern kingdom by land and sea.
-Although the king initially fled his capital, his army defeated the force that approached along the ground in Matale. alakeshwara simultaneously attacked the troops that arrived by sea, routing them at Dematagoda, and destroying their ships at Panadura.
+The Aryacakravarti launched a second invasion attempt during the reign of Bhuvanaikabahu V, landing in the southern kingdom by land and sea.
+Although the king initially fled his capital, his army defeated the force that approached along the ground in Matale.
+Alakēśvara simultaneously attacked the troops that arrived by sea, routing them at Dematagoda, and destroying their ships at Panadura.

 Although most Sinhalese sources mention that he was able to defeat the invaders, there is a conflicting epigraph by the Kings of Jaffna known as the Kotagama inscription detailing how the King of Jaffna had prevailed.

 Subsequently, local sources are clear that he began to be viewed as a credible leader and overshadowed the actual king and came to be considered as the real power.

 End of the family's power

 After Alakeswara's death, established as between 1382 and 1392, there was disunity in his family with family members fighting each other for power and procession.
-Kumara Alakesvara, half-brother of king Bhuvanaikabahu V of Gampola controlled the region from 1386 to 1387 and was followed by Vira Alakesvara of Gampola from 1387 onwards until 1391, when he was ousted by the rival claimants relative.
+Kumara Alakesvara, half-brother of Bhuvanaikabahu V controlled the region from 1386 to 1387 and was followed by Vira Alakesvara from 1387 onwards until 1391, when he was ousted by the rival claimants relative.
 He came back to power with the help of foreign mercenaries in 1399.
 He ruled until 1411 when he confronted the visiting Chinese Admiral Zheng He resulting in a war.
 Zheng captured and took him to China, returning him to the country a year later.
 However the humiliation suffered due to this incident, and the decades of infighting within the family, greatly diminished its political power.

+List of title holders

+Prabhurāja (1360)

+The title of Prabhurāja seems to be and honorary title conferred upon Nissanka Alagakkonara by Vikramabahu III in appreciation of this victory against the Aryacakravartis in the 1360 Jaffna invasion of Gampola.